Assessing whether stress is a problem in your workplace

 Managers can have a significant impact on the wellbeing of their team.

 Simply through their attitude or behaviour towards the team they can cause and increase stress, or they can reduce and manage it.

 Managers can protect workers against situations that may cause stress by exercising their influence, or expose them to more stress by a lack of influence.
 Either way, managers can detect (or miss) signs of a stressful situation at an early stage and either take action or not.

-If an employee is showing signs of work related stress then the manager should be involved in support and implementing changes that bring about change and ultimately a resolution.
+If an employee is showing signs of work related stress and anxiety then the manager should be involved in supporting and implementing changes that bring about change and ultimately a resolution.